-\textit{Summary.} In this letter, we derived equations for quantifying eMChA in real materials using the Boltzmann-transport formalism withing the constant relaxation time approximation.
-We use $p$-Te as a research platform and employ DFT and Wannier function interpolation to make theoretical predictions for eMChA conductivity $\sigma_{abcd}$ and measurable tensor $\gamma'_{abcd}$.
-We find that with low acceptor concentrations, the orbital Zeeman coupling is the primary origin of of the eMChA response compared with spin Zeeman coupling and Berry curvature contributions.
-We cannot boast of an excellent agreement with the experimental data.
-On the other hand we cannot conclude that there is a well-established agreement between different experiments, therefore we hope that our results will be a good reference and motivation for further experiments.
-The developed methodology is made available via an open-source code in order to motivate further investigations of other materials.
+\textit{Summary.} In this letter, we derived equations for quantifying eMChA in real materials using the Boltzmann-transport formalism within the constant relaxation time approximation.
+We use $p$-Te as a research platform and employ DFT and Wannier interpolation to make theoretical predictions for eMChA conductivity $\sigma_{abcd}$ and measurable tensor $\gamma'_{abcd}$.
+We find that with low acceptor concentrations, the orbital Zeeman coupling is the primary origin of the eMChA response compared with spin Zeeman coupling and Berry curvature contributions.
+We cannot boast of an excellent agreement with experimental data, but neither do we find consistency between different experiments.
+Therefore, we hope that our results will be a good reference and motivation for further experimental and theoretical investigations.
+The developed methodology is made available via an open-source code in order to motivate further first-principles investigations of other materials.